Kirk Hammett: Effects

 To avoid problems with pedals being damaged during live performances, Hammett keeps his effect pedals in a rack along with his amplifiers.
 His guitar technician controls them through a pedalboard sidestage.
 The pedal controller allows him to change between different effect pedals and amplifiers.

-In 2008, Jim Dunlop started working in partnership with Hammett to create a signature Wah-wah pedal, the KH95.
+Although using a wah-wah pedal since Kill ‘Em All, the release of The Black Album, saw prominent usage in Hammett's playing thereafter.
+In 2008, Jim Dunlop started working in partnership with Hammett to create a signature wah-wah pedal, the KH95.
+In 2022 on an interview with Rick Beato, he claimed to own "around 200" wah-wah pedals, citing his favorite one to be the Dunlop Dimebag Cry Baby From Hell.

 Hammett said that the Ibanez Tube Screamer has been an essential part of his sound since he was a teenager, but it was not versatile enough, which started him searching for a better pedal.
 In 2012, he co-founded KHDK Electronics with sound designer David Karon, hiring Antonin Salva as chief engineer, based in Prague.
 The company makes guitar pedals in Paducah, Kentucky.
 They began developing pedals and trying out prototypes.
 In September 2015, the company launched its first series of pedals, surprising the industry.